tofuhubhq/lorawan-postgres-redis-mosquitto-do/README.md

 # 🛰️ ChirpStack Full Stack Deployment

-Deploy a production-ready ChirpStack instance with all its core dependencies using OpenTofu.
+Deploy a production-ready ChirpStack instance with all its core dependencies using OpenTofu on Google Cloud Platform.
 This package includes:

 - **ChirpStack Network Server**
 - **ChirpStack Application Server**